Wickham Marsh Wildlife Area

 See All

-This is a great place for hiking, birding, cross- country skiing, and snowshoeing!
+This is a great place for hiking, birding, cross-country skiing, and snowshoeing.
 There is also a wheelchair accessible trail.

 Carry a map and compass on this trail system, as it can be easy to get turned around.
 Hikers are reminded to stay on trails and to check for ticks after each visit.

-As an overview, there are only two trails that have been adequately marked, while others lack the disks.
+As an overview, there are only two trails that have been adequately marked, while others lack disks.
 Deadfall has overtaken a few sections of trail, but the course through it is easy to follow.
 Be aware that hiking or running through some of the low lying trails may get you a bit on the wet and muddy side of things.
 The higher trails tend to stay along the peninsula and overlook the marsh.
 The ones that descend into the marsh tend to be a bit steep and can be a bit tough to hike or run up.
 The trails within the marsh have excellent varied terrain with rolling hills, wet conditions, some rocky footing and in a few cases a bit overgrown.

 While most of the terrain is relatively flat, there are a few sections of decent elevation change.
 The Giddings Road trailhead starts out on a flat before descending steeply into the marsh.
 You also have the option to stay high and run on the flats a bit longer as well.
 If you do decide to drop into the marsh, you will have to battle a trail that is in a bit of disrepair for a bit to reach more adequate trails.